ricardoalcocer/devguide_source/_shells/getting-started.md

 {% endprism %}

-There is no need to get into too many details at this stage.
-We'll dive more deeply into the drivermetadata.xml file in a later section of this guide.
-For now its sufficient to understand that we use this file to provide more CloudShell specific information regarding how to interpret and display the driver commands and their parameters.
+[Here]({{ site.url }}/devguide/shells/customizing-driver-commands.html) you can find more details on the **drivermetadata.xml**.
+For now, it's enough to understand that we use this file to provide more CloudShell specific information regarding how to interpret and display the driver commands and their parameters.

 Save the file.
 We're now ready to install the new Shell.

 #### Install the shell to your local CloudShell

 ShellFoundry also provides and easy and convenient way to package and install your package to your CloudShell server.
-To make use of this feature, you'll need to first edit the cloudshell_config.yaml file, which is located root folder of the Shell Project.
+To make use of this feature, you'll need to first edit the **cloudshell_config.yaml** file, which is located root folder of the Shell Project and looks like this:

+{% highlight bash %}
+install:
+  host: localhost
+  port: 9000
+  username: YOUR_USERNAME
+  password: YOUR_PASSWORD
+  domain: Global
+{% endhighlight %}

 Update the file with your CloudShell admin user/password and the server address.

-**Notice** that this file should not be added to your source control obvious security reasons.
+> Notice that this file should **not** be added to your source control for obvious security reasons.
-If you're using git you're already covered as this configuration file is included in the automatically generated .gitingore file.
+If you're using git, you're already covered as this configuration file is included in the automatically generated **.gitingore** file.

 After you've edited and saved the file, run the following command from the shell root directory: